Health & Physical Education

 Sporting Schools Program

-The Sporting Schools program encourages students to increase their physical activity levels and improve physical skills.
-It provides opportunities for students in Years 1-6 to participate in free sport and other structured physical activity, in a fun safe and inclusive environment.
+The Sporting Schools program encourages students to increase their physical activity levels and improve their physical skills.
+It provides opportunities for students in Years 1-6 to participate in free sports and other structured physical activities, in a fun safe and inclusive environment.
 Access to the Sporting Schools Program is through a grant process.